 In this case, square footage as a percentage of all square footage in the building should give a fair way to divide up the bills.
 The difficulty of course comes in finding the next investor who wants the same amount of space as the one who needs to leave.

-However, we recommend both of these as an alternative to co-housing unless all the parties involved have an ample supply of time, money, and patience to wade through all the difficulties of the co-housing arrangement.
+However, we recommend both of these as an alternative to constructing new co-housing units unless all the parties involved have an ample supply of time, money, and patience to wade through all the difficulties of the co-housing arrangement.

 The healthy driver for most of the co-housing movement is simply a desire for a deeper sense of community and equality of participating in something greater than one’s own nuclear family.